 Mitigating Mistakes Through Mentorship

-“In order to do anything great, you need to adopt the resources, the knowledge and the skills of many other people.”
+“To do anything great, you need to adopt the resources, the knowledge and the skills of many other people.”

 For those seeking a mentor themselves and what to ask for, Bartlett sets out a four-pronged approach:

-- Understand the motivations of your potential mentor (some may be financial, philanthropic, personal interest, for example) and the world they live in (how busy they are, how much time they have, where they are)
+- Understand the motivations of your potential mentor (some may be financial, philanthropic, or personal interest, for example) and the world they live in (how busy they are, how much time they have, where they are)

 - Tickle their ego – show appreciation for their expertise and their work

 - Make a gesture of reciprocity.
-An exchange for the value they have given you which doesn’t have to be financial
+An exchange for the value they have given you, which doesn’t have to be financial

 “The world has moved on over the past decade from companies and individuals being closed-off ‘black boxes’.”